Medhat-Adel/Stopwatch-Project/README.md

 # Hardware Components:
 1. Microcontroller: ATmega32

 2. Display: Six multiplexed seven-segment displays (common anode), driven by a 7447 BCD to seven-segment decoder connected to PORTC.

 3. Push Buttons:

   • Reset: Connected to PD2 (INT0) with an internal pull-up resistor.

   • Pause: Connected to PD3 (INT1) with an external pull-up resistor.

   • Resume: Connected to PB2 (INT2) with an internal pull-up resistor.

   • Mode Toggle: Connected to PB7.

   • Hour Adjustment:

       • Increment Hours: Connected to PB1 with an internal pull-up resistor.

       • Decrement Hours: Connected to PB0 with an internal pull-up resistor.

   • Minute Adjustment:

       • Increment Minutes: Connected to PB4 with an internal pull-up resistor.

       • Decrement Minutes: Connected to PB3 with an internal pull-up resistor.

   • Second Adjustment:

       • Increment Seconds: Connected to PB6 with an internal pull-up resistor.

-      • Decrement Seconds: Connected to PB5 with an internal pull-up resistor.
+      • Decrement Seconds: Connected to PB5 with an internal pull-up resistor

 4. Alarm/Buzzer: Connected to PD0, activated when the countdown reaches zero.

 5. LED Indicators:

   • Red LED for increment mode (connected to PD4).

   • Yellow LED for countdown mode (connected to PD5).

 # Operation Description: